 III.
 The hidden costs of choosing the wrong provider

-Partnering with a software development outsourcing company that does not fulfill the expectations we’ve set above can result in two things: First, you lose out on getting the best value for your investment.
-Second, you deal with substantial expenses.
+Partnering with a software development outsourcing company that does not fulfill the expectations we’ve set above can result in two things: 1) you lose out on getting the best value for your investment.
+2) you deal with substantial expenses.
 They may initially be hidden, but they can become damaging enough to make or break your project.
 These costs are: